 My latest piece is up over at Sacred Matters.
 This one is about some similarities between teaching the academic study of religion and teaching Japanese Popular Culture.
 I wrote it right as I was finishing up my Japanese Popular Culture class in Fall 2015.
-See a video syllabus for the course below:

 My latest blog post is up over at Sacred Matters.
 A little more somber than my last piece on my embarrassing consumption habits, this one reflects on the ways that violent acts perpetrated by religious groups echo in transportation infrastructure.